Skip to content

 fieldPath: metadata.labels['service']

-Note that POD_NAME and NODE_NAME must be defined first, then embedded into the DDTrace-specific environment variables.
+Note that you need to first define POD_NAME and NODE_NAME, then embed them into the DDTrace-specific environment variables.

-After starting the application, enter the corresponding Pod to verify if the ENV variables are effective:
+After the application starts, enter the corresponding Pod and verify if the ENV is in effect:

 $ env | grep DD_